Wald14/social-network-api/README.md

 When the user tests API POST and DELETE routes in Insomina, then they are able to successfully create and delete reactions to thoughts and add and remove friends to a user's friend list.

+When the user does delete a user from the database, that user's associated thoughts are also deleted.

 A demo of these can be found in the video below.

 ## Questions